LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 1. Orders - The orders table contains the following data, information about each order, including the order and shipping dates, the customer, store and product IDs for associating with dimension tables, and the amount of each product ordered.
 Only one single product per order, so there is only one code per order.
-The data transformed here as follows: Deleted the card number column, this is because the data should be kept private, split the order data and shipping date into two seperate columns and re-named them, filled in any nulls in order date.
+The data transformed here as follows: Deleted the card number column, this is because the data should be kept private, split the order date and shipping date into two seperate columns of date and time and re-named them, filled in any nulls in order date, by filtering the blanks.
 Re-named all the columns to the correct format in Power bi.

 2. Products - The products table contains products sold by the company, including the product code, name, category, cost price, sale price, and weight.
 The data transformed here as follows: removed duplicates from product code, split the weight column by 'kg' and 'g',converted the values to decimal numbers, replaced any errors with 1, deleted the columns after the split weights.Re-named all the columns to the correct format in Power bi.